mavi/instagram-dm-bot/README.md

 - Type in the terminal: `npm install `

--Make the adjustments between `accs-to-dm.txt`.
+- Make the adjustments between `accs-to-dm.txt`.

--Write the instagram accounts in `accs-to-dm.txt` file and write one under the other without "@".
+- Write the instagram accounts in `accs-to-dm.txt` file and write one under the other without "@".

 - To start app, type in the terminal: `node app.js `